 When I got home, Adam was sitting in the family room watching a basketball game.

 “Adam, is all of your homework finished?”
 I asked.

 “Yes.
 I didn’t have much, mostly reading for English and Living Earth.
 We have a Living Earth quiz tomorrow.
+I studied for it last night.
 It should be easy.”

 “Good.
 After dinner, I’d like to sit down with you, and we’ll talk about some of the details so we can get ready for me to adopt you.
 Okay?”

 “Okay?
 That’s fantastic!”
 He jumped up and hugged me.
 “Can I help get dinner ready?”

 “Sure.
 We have Chicken Florentine, peas and multicolored carrots, and a salad with avocado and tomatoes.
 First, you can fix the salad, and I’ll get the vegetables ready.
 The Chicken Florentine is frozen, and all it needs is to be heated in the microwave for about ten minutes.
 So, in about ten minutes, you and I will have everything ready to go.”

 During dinner, I asked Adam about his bike training sessions.

 “It was great!
 Brian is a great teacher.
 With his help, I found out that staying upright, bending one way or the other to make turns, and balancing myself so I wouldn’t fall down were all easy.
 Then I worked with Brian and practiced riding a lot with him riding alongside me.
 I found out that he’s a strict teacher!